-A Smoky, Sweet and Spicy Pork Ribs Recipe!
-These ribs are super succulent and tender, and are made with a delicious spice rub that becomes a wonderful sauce as they slow roast to perfection.My husband’s birthday was last week, and I love that he requested these Smoky, Sweet and Spicy Pork Ribs recipe for dinner!
-Love it!
+These Sweet and Spicy Pork Ribs are smoky, super succulent and tender.
+Made with a delicious spice rub that becomes a wonderful sauce as they slow roast to perfection, everyone flips for them.

 Do you remember my husband’s culinary story?